tikv/tikv/docs/reference/configuration/raftstore-config.md

 ## Hibernate Region

 Hibernate Region is a Raftstore feature to reduce the extra overhead caused by heartbeat messages between the Raft leader and the followers for idle regions.
 With this feature enabled, a region idle for a long time is automatically set as hibernated.
-The heartbeat interval for the leader to maintain its lease becomes much longer, and followers do not initiate a re-selection simply because they cannot receive heartbeats from the leader.
+The heartbeat interval for the leader to maintain its lease becomes much longer, and the followers do not initiate elections simply because they cannot receive heartbeats from the leader.

 > **Note:**
 >